-- On a product page, they can look through additional photos of the product, add the product to their cart, select their quantity and product options, read product reviews, read the product FAQ, and see other purchasing options.
+- On a product page, they can look through additional photos of the product, add the product to their cart, select their quantity and product options, read product reviews, read the product FAQ, and see other purchasing options and recommendations.

 - Once a product has been added to the cart, they can see their cart total, continue shopping, or proceed to checkout.

-I could go on, but I think this demonstrates the point.
-We usually ask for a write-up for both a site user, and a site admin, to make sure we fully understand exactly what you want, both for your customers, and for your team who will be managing the site going forward.
+The length of the user flow should directly correlate to the complexity of the functionality you want, but I think this demonstrates the point.
+We usually ask for a write-up for both a site user, and a site admin, to make sure we fully understand exactly what you want, both for your site users and for your team who will be managing the website going forward.
 Our team will then take your write-up, and refine it, and ask lots, and lots of questions.
 This is key.
-Too often, because of a self-imposed deadline, the scoping process is rushed, and this leads to unhappy developers and clients.
-It is extremely important that both sides fully understand the build, before one single line of code is created.
+Too often, because of a self-imposed deadline, the scoping process is rushed, and this leads to unhappy developers and clients as things get missed.
+It is extremely important that both sides fully understand the build before one single line of code is created.

 Sometimes these write-ups can be simple.
 Other times they can become very complex.
 It just depends on the needs of the client, and how many functions the website needs.
 But in collaboration, we can hone in on a write-up that includes both the general explanation the Client needs, along with the technical language that the development team needs, to ensure the project is completed to the satisfaction of both, and most importantly, that the pricing is accurate.

 Here’s an example of a user flow from a recent site build we did (some details have been altered, for the privacy of our client).
 This is only a portion of the write-up, but it gives you a solid idea of what we’re aiming for, and how it will look by the end of the process.